Cuypers-Wim/kraken2plot/README.md

 ## Overview

-KrakenPlot takes the output from [Kraken2](https://ccb.jhu.edu/software/kraken2/) (a metagenomic sequence classifier) and transforms it into stacked bar charts and heatmaps that show the taxonomic composition of your samples.
+Kraken2Plot takes the output from [Kraken2](https://ccb.jhu.edu/software/kraken2/) (a metagenomic sequence classifier) and transforms it into stacked bar charts and heatmaps that show the taxonomic composition of your samples.

-Whether you're analyzing wastewater, environmental samples, or other microbial communities, KrakenPlot makes it easy to visualize and compare the taxonomic profiles across multiple samples!
+Whether you're analyzing wastewater, environmental samples, or other microbial communities, Kraken2Plot makes it easy to visualize and compare the taxonomic profiles across multiple samples!

 ## Features